lsst-sqre/sqr-039/index.rst

 - The Kubernetes platform on which the Rubin Science Platform runs
 - Load balancing and IP allocation for web and API endpoints
-- PostgreSQL database for user and group data storage
+- PostgreSQL database for internal storage of authentication and authorization data
-- Object storage, with backups
+- Object storage
-- Persistant backing storage for authentication and authorization data stores, with backups
+- Persistant backing storage for supplemental authentication and authorization data stores (such as Redis)
-- NFS for file system storage, with backups
+- NFS for file system storage
+- Backup and restore facilities for all persistent data storage

 Rubin Observatory Science Quality and Reliability Engineering and its Ops-Era Successor provides: